Trusted WordPress tutorials, when you need them most.

 You can now add the shortcode to any page, post, or widget-ready area.
 For step-by-step instructions on how to do this, please see our guide on how to add a shortcode in WordPress.

 We hope this article helped you learn how to create an advanced search form in WordPress for custom post types.
-You may also want to see our custom post types tutorials and our expert picks for the best WordPress plugins to grow your website.
+You may also want to see our tutorial on how to use multiple search forms in WordPress and our guide on how to exclude specific pages, authors, and more from WordPress search.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.